mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/confidential-transactions.rst

     true

-We need to restart the CLI wallet with the alice account, where we have a 100 BTS balance.
-We will create a label to refer to Bob's confidential account (bobby) and transfer some BTS assets from alice to bobby.
+We need to restart the CLI wallet with the alice account, where we have a 100 DNA balance.
+We will create a label to refer to Bob's confidential account (bobby) and transfer some DNA assets from alice to bobby.
 Note that the process is the same as before, and we need to set a label for the bobby (destination) account to do the transfer.